 Attitudes have of course changed, and unmentionables are now openly discussed, branded, marketed and (as companies jockey for position) developed with technical wizardry to suggest that gentlemen's genitalia can now be cosseted like never before.
 Since the 1990s, consumer ads featuring celebrity abs to endorse products and ensure broadcasts get bums on seats, have helped the market for smalls to become increasingly large.
-Since men dropped their dreary drawers in favour of more desirable duds, the global market for gent’s underwear has grown from $8bn in 2014 and is estimated to reach $12bn by 2020.
+Since men dropped their dreary drawers in favour of more desirable duds, the global market for gent’s underwear grew from $8bn in 2014 to $12bn by 2020.

 Kate Moss and Mark Wahlberg for Calvin Klein (1992)

 Undergarments were created to perform the basic functions of preventing clothes chafing bodies and bodies soiling clothes.
 With design, production, taste and fashion varying dramatically over time, we decided to investigate the beginning of man covering his end, and explore the evolution of stylish skivvies.